 One faction of early Muslim leaders claimed to be descended from one of Muhammed's daughters.
 When asked to provide evidence of this by a group of scholars the leader apparently drew his sword, placed it against the man's neck and said "this is my evidence".
 The scholars decided not to press the issue.

 The security council of the UN has the 5 traditional nuclear powers with veto powers that can prevent any action.
 Thus, by having a nuke, you too can help set world policy.
 If you were on the winning side ofWorld War II, that is.
 (And it's no coincidence that none of the countries from the losing side have nukes.)
 It made sense when the UN was set up in the 1940s, when Britain and France controlled most of Africa and much of Asia.

 "You can get much farther with a kind word and a gun than you can with just a kind word." - Al Capone.
 This sounds incredibly awesome when spoken by Leonard Nimoy for Civilization IV.

 This is what every Banana Republic and 3rd-world extremist group wants to do, all day long.

 Louis XIV of France referenced this when commissioning artillery for his armies: every cannon was cast with the motto VLTIMA RATIO REGVM on the barrel.
 The meaning?
 "The last argument of Kings."

-This is how gangs gain local power.
+This is how gangs and school bullies gain local power.
 You do what they say, or they beat the crap out of you.
-As do bullies at school.

-There is a story about a group of Templars who were put on trial in a small village a short time after the Templars were declared heretics.
-This group, being Genre Savvy, and being the dominant military power in the area, arrived to their trial mounted on horseback, fully armed and armored.
+There is a story about a group of Templars who were put on trial in a small village a short time after the order was declared heretical.
+This group, being Genre Savvy and the dominant military power in the area, arrived to their trial mounted on horseback, fully armed and armored.
 They were all acquitted and set free.